Have you ever tried to walk or run with someone who has much shorter or longer legs than you do?

 The Terrain

-Average stride length running or walking is somewhat dependent on the terrain you’re covering.
+The average stride length for running or walking somewhat depends on the terrain you cover.

 For example, your average running stride length while trail running will likely be somewhat shorter than your average stride length running on a treadmill, track, or flat road.

-You have to be mindful of your footing and avoid rocks, roots, and obstacles on a trail.
+You must be mindful of your footing and avoid rocks, roots, and obstacles on a trail, resulting in a higher step count with a shorter stride.

 Inclines and declines can also affect average running stride length.
-Stride length tends to decrease when ascending slopes and increase when running downhill.
+Stride length tends to decrease on ascending slopes and increase on downhill runs.

 Average walking stride length can also be impacted by terrain and footing.